-- Implementation, management and monitoring of the investments of each trust, including: - a.
-Implementation of investment strategy as per the Risk Tolerance Guidelines outlined in Section 6 of the IPS. - Hiring and firing of investment managers to implement the asset allocation. - Execution of rebalancing transactions. - Review and monitoring of: - a.
-Total portfolio and asset class level returns to ensure continued appropriateness of asset allocation, asset class structures, and investment managers.

-- b.
-Portfolio risks as per the Risk Tolerance Guidelines outlined in Section 6 of the investment policy statement. - c.
-Capital market developments and investment opportunities. - d.
-Effectiveness of securities lending program. - Ensuring compliance with the investment policy statement and applicable statutes. - Advise the trustees as to: - a.
-Broad objectives, investment beliefs, risk management, investment policy statement, asset allocation, asset class structures, and risk tolerance guidelines. - b.
-Sufficiency of resources necessary to conduct agency affairs. - c.
-The appointment and effectiveness of the service providers including custodian, consultant, and other outside providers. - d.
-Board meeting agendas
+- Implementation, management and monitoring of the investments of each trust, including: - $\rightarrow\,$ Implementation of investment strategy as per the Risk Tolerance Guidelines outlined in the IPS. - Hiring and firing of investment managers to implement the asset allocation. - Execution of rebalancing transactions. - Review and monitoring of: - \rightarrow Total portfolio and asset class level returns to ensure continued appropriateness of asset allocation, asset class structures, and investment managers. - \rightarrow Portfolio risks as per the Risk Tolerance Guidelines outlined in the IPS - \rightarrow Capital market developments and investment opportunities. - \rightarrow Effectiveness of securities lending program. - Ensuring compliance with the investment policy statement and applicable statutes. - Advise the trustees as to: - → Broad objectives, investment beliefs, risk management, investment policy statement, asset allocation, asset class structures, and risk tolerance guidelines. - → Sufficiency of resources necessary to conduct agency affairs. - → The appointment and effectiveness of the service providers including custodian, consultant, and other outside providers. - → Board meeting agendas

-2.4 Duties and Responsibilities of the Consultants
+Duties and Responsibilities of the Consultants